Pope Cyril II of Alexandria

+Although the patriarchate of Alexandria always resided in the city of Alexandria since its foundation by Mark the Evangelist in the first century, it became increasingly inconvenient for the popes of Alexandria to be far from th enewly founded capital in Cairo.
+Cyril II moved the seat of the patriarchate to the Hanging Church in Cairo in the eleventh century.

 Patriarch Cyril attempted to ordain a properly consecrated bishop to be the new Abuna of the Ethiopian Orthodox Church, but Badr al-Jamali, the Vizier of Caliph Al-Mustansir, forced him to ordain instead Abuna Sawiros.
 Although at first warmly welcomed when he reached Ethiopia, the Caliph's candidate began to openly favor Islam in that Christian country by building seven mosques, ostensibly for the use of Muslim traders.
 This led to a general uproar in Ethiopia.
-Abuna Sawiros justified his acts by saying a refusal to build these mosques would result in a persecution in Egypt; nevertheless, the Abuna was imprisoned, the seven mosques destroyed, and restrictions placed on the Muslim traders.
+Abuna Sawiros justified his acts by saying a refusal to build these mosques would result in a persecution in Egypt.
+Nevertheless, the Abuna was imprisoned, the seven mosques destroyed, and restrictions placed on the Muslim traders.
 Reciprocal acts followed in Egypt, and a rupture in the relations between the two countries.